cefjoeii/developer-notebook/README.md

 ## Overview

 Learning resources are scattered all over the internet.
-This was created to compile them in a much organized fashion so the chances of getting lost is reduced.
+This was created to compile them in a much organized fashion so the chances of getting lost are reduced.

 ## Content